IrinaTemnikova/EmTerms-code/README.md

 Irina Temnikova, Carlos Castillo, and Sarah Vieweg (2015).
 EMTerms 1.0: A Terminological Resource for Crisis Tweets.
 In Proceedings of 12th International Conference on Information Systems for Crisis Response and Management (ISCRAM 2015), Kristiansand, Norway.

+The terms are collected from tweets, after manual annotation of the emergency-categories-related terms.
+We use CMU ARK Twitter Part-of-Speech Tagger v0.3 (downloadable from: http://www.ark.cs.cmu.edu/TweetNLP/).
+All the files mentioned in the examples are uploaded here.

 Usage:

 Train.sh produces a Model